universalimages/rmd/README.md

   </tr>
   <tr><td>rmd:CropArea</td><td>FrameStruct</td><td>yes</td>
     <td>Specifies the outer limits of the visible area.
 The outer area is considered the bleed.
 If this tag contains area information, the image should be cropped to those values otherwise the full image is used.
 The outer part (bleed) should only be used if the target aspect ratio differs from the source aspect ratio.<br>
-    The `rmd:MinWidth` tag should be set so that it is clear when to start cropping.
+    The `rmd:MinWidth` tag must be set if interpolation is set to `linear` so that it is clear when to start cropping.
 This is the only allowed tag apart from the `stArea` tags.</td>
   </tr>
   <tr><td>rmd:SafeArea</td><td>FrameStruct</td><td>yes</td>
     <td>An area that cannot be cropped into.
 This area holds the relevant information within the image.<br>
-    The `rmd:MaxWidth` tag should be used to define at which point this region should be used.
+    **The `rmd:MaxWidth` tag must be set to define at which point this region will be used.
 This is the only allowed tag apart from the `stArea` tags.
     </td>
   </tr>
   <tr><td>rmd:RecommendedFrames</td><td>Bag of FrameStruct</td><td>yes</td>
-    <td>A list of recommended crop regions for different output sizes</td>
+    <td>A list of recommended crop regions for different output sizes.
+Those are only considered if `Interpolation` is set to `step`.</td>
   </tr>
   <tr><td>rmd:Interpolation</td><td>Closed Choice</td><td>yes</td>
     <td>Specifies how intermediate sizes should be treated.
 The following values are allowed:<br/>